After the Rain

 of SW Florida, Inc.

-Recovery, Shelter and Care for Women
+Shelter for Unhoused Women

 An Urgent Plea from After the Rain SWFL

 After the Rain of Southwest Florida, Inc. began as a dream 30 years ago when Beverly Duncan Johnson, a young African American woman and single parent, became addicted to cocaine.
 Beverly completed her recovery in North Florida and returned home to Fort Myers.
-During her recovery, Beverly vowed that if God helped her return to her family and health, she would dedicate her life to be a source of support for women like her.
+During her recovery, Beverly vowed that if God helped her return to her family and health, she would dedicate her life to be a source of support for women.
 She initiated and joined forces with other women in both the recovery community and community-at-large to create After the Rain.

 While the operation of After the Rain is supported by rents paid by the residents, the financial survival of After the Rain is entirely dependent on the support and generosity of civic organizations, local church groups, and individuals in the community.